 What does this Acquisition unlock for business leaders?

-Activity Based Costing: Because Workfront houses the hourly rates, costs of goods sold and even billable rates of financial leaders are able to directly trace the marketing motions to their financial impact.
+Activity Based Costing: Because Workfront houses the hourly rates, costs of goods sold and even billable rates, financial leaders are able to directly trace the marketing motions to their financial impact.
 Leaders can determine the cost to produce each piece of content and each campaign to determine marketing’s contribution to sales.

-Process Intelligence: By connecting Workfront to the financial system of record, using the time tracking features, leaders can connect tools like Signavio to determine the variability in documented processes relative to what actually happened in the activity logs of the real-life process.
+Process Intelligence: By connecting Workfront to the financial system of record, using the time tracking features, leaders can connect tools like Signavio to determine the variability in documented processes relative to what actually happened in the activity logs of the real-life processes.
 Leaders can then look to improve exceptions to the process and steer them into the Straight Through Process using automation and process improvement discipline.

 Robotic Process Automation: RPA is the fastest growing software category globally right now and it wouldn’t surprise us if Adobe more closely embraces the big three RPA providers in the ecosystem, UI Path, Blue Prism and Automation Anywhere.
 Once an organization reaches an understanding of what the process for a workstream should look like, such as a project plan for a repeatable and scalable activity, many of the tasks can be assigned to RPA platforms to accelerate execution and standardize results.

 Business Process Mapping: You can’t digitize what you haven’t documented.
-Tools like Signavio are used to document processes and accelerate collaborate throughout the enterprise once an organization is ready to graduate from Microsoft Visio.
+Tools like Signavio are used to document processes and accelerate collaboration throughout the enterprise once an organization is ready to graduate from Microsoft Visio.

 Accountability based Performance Models: Business leaders can turn the agency model on its head and pay for the actual financial performance of content and campaigns rather than for paying for hours or marketing motions.
 Employee bonuses can similarly be based on value creation related to specific tasks, and budget to actual variances.